olinpinto/olinpinto/README.md

 # Hi there 👋, Welcome to my personal git repo.

 **Current Research**
-- Monte Carlo study using GEANT4, to explore the potential application of using muon tomography for space-based imaging applications, in collaboration with the European Space Agency (ESA).
+- My work @CERN, primarily focuses on the Large Hadron Collider (LHC) and explores the realms of physics beyond collider experiments.

 **Past Research**
 - Research in experimental particle physics.
 Check my website https://olinpinto.github.io/
 - Three-dimensional modelling of particle showers in highly granular calorimeters
+- Monte Carlo study using GEANT4, to explore the potential application of using muon tomography for space-based imaging applications, in collaboration with the European Space Agency (ESA).

 <!-- **Programming**
 - C++ for physics research as well as data science